-Ketamine Therapy For Chronic Pain Management
+Ketamine Therapy For Chronic Pain Treatment in Los Angeles, CA.

 Everyone experiences pain at some point in their life.
 Pain is usually your body warning you that something is wrong, either in the form of illness or injury.
 When the injury has healed, the pain tends to go away.
 Unfortunately, some people develop a form of pain that continues for months at a time.
 If you experience pain that lasts for three to six months (more), you are experiencing chronic pain.
 Chronic pain quickly takes its toll on your physical and mental health.

 Ketamine was first developed and approved by the FDA as an anesthetic, but it has been used as a painkiller for decades.
 While you may know it as the club drug often abused as Special K, Ketamine is what some doctors are calling the biggest breakthrough in depression and pain treatment in decades.
 When infused at a low dose into the bloodstream, research indicates that Ketamine may be up to 80% effective at treating the symptoms of pain and depression.

 One benefit to Ketamine Infusion for chronic pain treatment is its ability to sometimes bring relief to symptoms within minutes or hours, rather than the weeks or months medication or physical therapy can take.